transloadit/TransloaditKit/README.md

 ### Create an Assembly

-To create an assembly, you use the `newAssembly` method.
+To create an Assembly, you use the `newAssembly` method.

 ```Swift
 // Create the assembly